 Mounting the square templates

 Your subwoofer kit comes with two identical square grill templates.
 One template will be temporarily mounted to the outside of the bag and the other will be temporarily mounted to the inside of the bag.
 Flip the bag over so that the side of the bag that normally faces the wheel is now facing up.
 Position the square grill template over the bag and align the three mounting holes.
 The holes will only line up one way.
 Towards the front of the bag there is a single hole and towards the rear of the bag there are two holes.
-Use the supplied 3" machine screws, and to clamp both of the templates to the bag (one inside and one outside).
+Use the supplied 3" machine screws, to clamp both of the templates to the bag (one inside and one outside).

 The template that is mounted to the outside of the bag is there to give you a visual reference and a flat surface to work with while rough cutting the grill hole out with a jig saw or an air saw.
 Be sure that the blade is long enough that it can reach through both the template and the bag.
-The inside square template is there to give your router bits bearing a surface to ride on while routing the grill hole.
+The inside square template is there to square up the template and make the whole assembly more stable.

 Cutting the grill hole